TAMU-CSCE435-Pearce/Project_2024/Report.md

 3. Andrew Pribadi
 4. Darwin White

-## 2. Project topic (e.g., parallel sorting algorithms)
+## 2. Project topic
 We will implement and analyze the effectiveness of four parallel sorting algorithms.
+In our project we will implement bitonic, sample, merge, and radix sorts.
+We will compare overall sorting times between processes, efficiency with limited number of cores, and compare and contrast various edge cases to find maximum and minimum times for all sorting algorithms.
-We will communicate via text message
+For primary communication we will utilize a text message group chat.
 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
+### need to complete

 - Bitonic Sort:
 - Sample Sort:
 - Merge Sort:
-- Radix Sort:
+- Radix Sort: Radix sorting is a non-comparative sorting algorithm where numbers are placed into buckets based on singular digits going from least significant to most significant.

 ### 2b.
 Pseudocode for each parallel algorithm
+### need to complete

 - For MPI programs, include MPI calls you will use to coordinate between processes

+- Radix Sort Pseudocode

+maxNum = find max value
+maxDigits = find digit count in maxNum arraySize = find array size

+MPI_INIT()
+MPI_SCATTER(array)//give subparts of each array to each process for(digit = 0; digit < maxDigits; digit++) {
+    put each array subsection in buckets based on current digit MPI_GATHER()
+}

 ### 2c.
 Evaluation plan - what and how will you measure and compare
+### need to complete
 - Input sizes, Input types
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)